KarolinaMot/HLSL-and-ue5-blog/_site/index.md

 ### Using it

-To complicate the previous shader, let’s say we want to apply a noise texture along the edges of the objects.
+To expand the previous shader, let’s say we want to apply a noise texture along the edges of the objects.

 Shaders in UE5 have to be created with the .ush or .usf extensions, so let’s create a new file in the “Shaders” folder we created and call it “EdgeDetection.ush”.